OriginTrail/ReadTheDocs/source/Configuration-setup.rst

 nodes for node’s self identification.

 *remoteWhitelist* - list of IPs or hosts of the machines ("host.domain.com") that are allowed to communicate with REST API.

+*rpc_server_url* - an URL to RPC host server, usually Infura or own hosted Geth server.
+For more see :ref:`rpc-server-host`

 Configuration file
 ~~~~~~~~~~~~~~~~~~